Reyla98/PhraseologyExtractionPackage/README.md

 NB: the frequency written next to the patterns is the frequency of the sequence ignoring the words in parenthesis.

+input: buildPatterns output

+output: file specified by the --output FILE option, or standard output.

 # Options

 ```